 What is Value Based Purchasing?

 Home Health Value Based Purchasing (HHVBP) was a model first introduced in only nine states back in 2016.
 Now however, all Medicare certified home health agencies, in all fifty states, must follow the model.
-While HHVBP sounds incredibly complicated, at its core it’s just a system to help make reporting on Medicare and Medicaid Home Health patients’ data more clear and concise.
+While HHVBP sounds incredibly complicated, at its core it’s just a system to help make reporting on Medicare Home Health patients’ data more clear and concise.

 The goals of HHVBP are to improve patient care for those on Medicare, reflect on home health care quality and efficiency, and better the process for public reporting.
 HHVBP accomplishes this through multiple Quality Measures (QMs) Home Health agencies must report on.

-What’s changing for Value Based Purchasing in 2025?
+What’s Changing for Value Based Purchasing in 2025?

 The main changes to Value Based Purchasing in 2025 concern Quality Measures (QMs).
 Quality Measures are tools used to evaluate different aspects of healthcare, like how well processes are working, patient outcomes, patient feedback, and how healthcare organizations are organized.